MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/web-access/use-the-web-based-windows-powershell-console.md

     To avoid double-hop errors, your administrator should configure CredSSP authentication in your organization’s network environment.
 For more information about configuring CredSSP authentication, see [CredSSP for second-hop remoting](http://blogs.msdn.com/b/powershell/archive/2008/06/05/credssp-for-second-hop-remoting-part-i-domain-account.aspx) on the Microsoft website.
 You can also provide explicit credentials when you want to manage a second remote computer; implicit credentials are unlikely to allow the second hop.

 -   Windows PowerShell Web Access uses and has the same limitations as a remote Windows PowerShell session.
 Commands that directly call Windows console APIs, such as those for console-based editors or text-based menu programs, do not work because the commands do not read or write to standard input, output, and error pipes.
-Therefore, commands that launch an executable file, such as **notepad.exe**, or display a GUI, such as <span class="code">OpenGridView</span> or <span class="code">ogv</span>, do not work.
+Therefore, commands that launch an executable file, such as **notepad.exe**, or display a GUI, such as `OpenGridView` or `ogv`, do not work.
 Your experience is affected by this behavior; to you, it appears that Windows PowerShell Web Access is not responding to your command.

 -   Tab completion does not work in a session configuration with a restricted runspace or one that is in **NoLanguage** mode.
 Although administrators can configure a session to support tab completion, it is discouraged for security reasons, because it can expose the following information to unauthorized users.